tsmaeder/che-theia/CONTRIBUTING.md

 # Working with Plugins in Sidecars

 In a real Che workspace, many plugins are run in their own "sidecar" container.
-The idea is that the container furnishes any "native" dependencies the the plugins needs.
+The idea is that the container furnishes any "native" dependencies the plugin needs.
 For example the container that runs the theia IDE back end does not contain a Java SDK, so in order to run a plugin that needs a Java installation, we'll run the plugin inside a container that has Java installed.

 As when working on developing Che-Theia itself, the approach is to run a copy of the Theia back end on a different port than that we use for the self hosting workspace.